LilaRest/tulipe/docs/guide/dapp-object/intuition.md

 In addition, all those datas have to be imported in the project' code files, this again leads to multiple `import` statements that makes our DApp's code even more complex.

-## Vuethers' approach
+## Tulipe' approach
-In order to solves the 3 above problems, Vuethers provides the DApp object.
+In order to solves the 3 above problems, Tulipe provides the DApp object.

 This object can be imported from anywhere in the project and contains properly organized instances and datas.